xmian-softwares/MU-Portal-Automation-Bot/README.md

 # MU-Portal-Automation-Bot

-A Telegram bot that allows students of **Mizan-Tepi University eStudent Portal** to log in and access their academic transcript directly from Telegram.
+A Telegram bot that allows students of **Mekelle University eStudent Portal** to log in and access their academic transcript directly from Telegram.

 The bot automates authentication to the university portal, maintains a session, scrapes academic data, calculates GPA, and returns formatted results to the user.

 ---

-## 🚀 Features
+## Features

-- 🔐 Secure login using Student ID and Password
+- Secure login using Student ID and Password
-- 📄 View Academic Transcript
+- View Academic Transcript
-- 📊 Automatic GPA Calculation
+- Automatic GPA Calculation
-- 🧠 Session-based authentication
+- Session-based authentication
-- ✉️ Handles long Telegram messages safely
+- Handles long Telegram messages safely
-- 🤖 Interactive menu system
+- Interactive menu system

 ---

-## 🛠️ Tech Stack
+## Tech Stack

 - **Python 3.10+**
 - `python-telegram-bot` (v20+)